aabhisheek/Obsidian2/newFreshstart/beansvscomponents.md

-component is added on class level whereAs bean is added on method level.
+component is added on class level where As bean is added on method level.

 component makes a class as a bean which makes it available for componentScanning inside your Application